donavon/hrd/README.md

 $ npx hrd npm-name-to-take
 ```

 That's it!
-It will create a temporary folder, run `npm init -y` in that folder, then
+It will create a temporary folder, run `npm init -y` in that folder, then automatically
-run `npm publish`.
+run `npm publish` for you.

 ## Defaults